On the Convergence of Prior-Guided Zeroth-Order Optimization Algorithms: Extension of ARS framework and PARS algorithm

 \section{Extension of ARS framework and PARS algorithm}

-To further accelerate greedy descent methods, we extend our analysis to a new variant of Accelerated Random Search (ARS)~\cite{nesterov2017random} by incorporating prior information, under the smooth and convex setting.\footnote{ The procedure of ARS requires knowledge of the strong convexity parameter $\tau$ ($\tau$ can be $0$), but for clarity we only discuss the case $\tau=0$ here (i.e., assume the objective function is not strongly convex), and leave the strongly convex case to Appendix~\ref{sec:C6}.}
+To further accelerate greedy descent methods, we extend our analysis to a new variant of Accelerated Random Search (ARS)~\cite{nesterov2017random} by incorporating prior information, under the smooth and convex setting.\footnote{ The procedure of ARS requires knowledge of the strong convexity parameter $\tau$ ($\tau$ can be $0$), but for clarity we only discuss the case $\tau=0$ here (i.e., we do not consider strong convexity), and leave the strongly convex case to Appendix~\ref{sec:C6}.}

-By delving into the proof in \cite{nesterov2017random}, we present our extension to ARS in Alg.~\ref{alg:nag-extended}, state its convergence guarantee in Thm.~\ref{thm:nag} and explain its design in the proof sketch in Appendix~\ref{sec:C1}.
+By delving into the proof in \cite{nesterov2017random}, we present our extension to ARS in Algorithm~\ref{alg:nag-extended}, state its convergence guarantee in Theorem~\ref{thm:nag} and explain its design in the proof sketch in Appendix~\ref{sec:C1}.